leoneliker/LogBite/README.md

-# 🍲 My Kitchen – Recipe Calendar & Manager
+# 🍲 LogBite – Recipe Calendar & Manager

-**My Kitchen** is an application designed to organize daily meals through an interactive calendar.
+**LogBite** is an application designed to organize daily meals through an interactive calendar.
 Each user can create a profile, log their meals, add custom recipes, and manage their ingredients.
 The project aims to evolve into a **collaborative recipe community** with a rich and diverse database.